andy-twosticks/pod4/README.md

 instance might be represented on the data source as several records, or something else entirely.)

 There is one more operation - `list`.
-Call this on the model class itself, and it will return an array of model instances that match the criteria you pass.
+Call this on the model class itself, and it will return an array of model objects that match the criteria you pass.
 What you can pass to list depends on your model class (of course); by default it also depends on the interface the model uses.
 But normally it should except a hash, like so: